dsu-arl/base-go-programming-dojo/input-and-output/printing/DESCRIPTION.md

 # Challenge
 Use Go to print the text 'Hello World!' to the screen.

-1. Open a new VSCode Workspace environment and open the folder "/home/hacker/Documents".
+1. Open a new VSCode Workspace environment and open the folder "/home/hacker/".
-    - If the folder does not exist, open the folder "/home/hacker" and create it with either the terminal command `mkdir Documents` or through the VSCode interface.
+    - If you want to organize your code into different folders, you will need to include that folder in subsequent commands.
-2. Create a new file with the file extension `.go`.
+2. Create a new file with the file extension `.go` and write your solution.
-3. Write the Go code to print the text 'Hello World!'.
-4. Open a terminal in VSCode to build and run your code with the commands `go build yourFile.go` and `./yourFile`.
+3. Open a terminal in VSCode to build and run your code with the commands `go build yourFile.go` and `./yourFile`.
-5. Verify your solution by running the command `cd /challenge` and `./verify yourFile`.
+4. Verify your solution by running the command `cd /challenge` and `./verify yourFile`.
-    - `yourFile` must be the built Go program, not your `.go` source code file.
+    `yourFile` must be the absolute path to your built Go program, not your `.go` source code file.
+This will likely be "/home/hacker/yourFile" unless you organized your code differently.